awslabs/aws-service-catalog-products/README.md

 2. AWS Lambda functions should allow the configuration of log level via an environmental variable.

 ## Where is the old content
-The previous master branch is still available.
+The previous master branch is still available as the branch archive

 ## License Summary